axil/numpy-data-types/numpy_data_types.rst

 *********

 .. image:: img/numpy-data-types/floats.png
-  :alt: Numpy Floating Types
+  :alt: NumPy Floating Types

-As python did not diverge from IEEE 754-standardized C double type, the floattype transition from python to numpy is pretty much hassle-free:
+As python did not diverge from IEEE 754-standardized C double type, the floattype transition from python to NumPy is pretty much hassle-free:

 \* This is the number reported by np.finfo(np.floatnn).precision.
 As usual with floats, depending on what you mean by significant digits it may be 15 (FLT_DIG) or 17 (FLT_DECIMAL_DIG) for float64, etc.